wplib/deploywp/README.md

 All backend functions/methods that start with an `Is` will ALWAYS return a bool type.
 There are also always a matching `IsNot` to all `Is` functions/methods.

+### Testing
+The tests directory contains a template and json file for testing the framework.

+`make test`

 ### Makefile

 - `make build`